 During an IPL treatment, the light from the flash lamp travels down the hair shaft to the hair roots, where it converts into heat and damages or destroys the cells at the root.
 If the hair is in an active growth phase (also known as the Anagen phase), this heat transfer can effectively hinder hair growth.

 Around 7 to 21 days post-treatment, you might notice hairs falling out while the epidermis (top skin layer) restores itself.
 This shedding process can often give the impression that your hair is growing faster, raising doubts about the effectiveness of IPL hair removal.

-Effective treatment exhibits certain aspects like a red ring around the hair follicle or expanding hair that darkens to deep black shortly after treatment.
-It is a sign of adequate heating of the hair follicles.
-However, it may not always be evident even when the hair removal process is successful.
-All the same, there is no cause for alarm.
+Signs of effective IPL treatment include a red ring around the hair follicle or darkening of the treated hair shortly after treatment.
+These are indications of successful heat transfer to the hair follicles.
+However, these signs might not always be visible even when the hair removal process is successful.